buttheadbob/MDK-SE/Advanced:-IGC.md

 There are two types of messages; broadcast and unicast.

-[Broadcast](https://github.com/malware-dev/MDK-SE/wiki/Sandbox.ModAPI.Ingame.IMyBroadcastListener) is available to all Programmable Blocks (that register for it)
+[Broadcast](https://github.com/malware-dev/MDK-SE/wiki/Sandbox.ModAPI.Ingame.IMyBroadcastListener) messages are available to all Programmable Blocks (that register for it)

 [Unicast](https://github.com/malware-dev/MDK-SE/wiki/Sandbox.ModAPI.Ingame.IMyUnicastListener) messages are sent to a specific Programmable Block (only).